jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - Add cold load pickup for when closing via PB and phase is locked out?
 - Only one function can be changed per change mode activation?
 	- I think this isn't necessary?
+- When yellow handle is pulled on one phase, it trips all 3 if 3ph LO, but only trips the one if in 1ph LO
+	- should we add this?
+- Protection profiles?
+I assume probably not

 Test Plan:
 - Do a compare with the 32-pin template and test any changed functionality